Saturday, March 21, 2026

 Most Exalted Evil Master, 1850

 Your plan to replace child sacrifice with abortion is going very well.
 Mortal mothers are less willing to kill a baby after it is born than when the process is sight unseen.
 The delusion that the unborn child is not really alive until the mother can feel movement, what they call the "quickening," is well accepted.
-Besides, when contraception is not reliable, available, and in some jurisdictions even legal, abortion becomes, by default, not murder but birth control.
+Besides, when contraception is not reliable, available, and in some jurisdictions even legal, abortion becomes by default not murder, but birth control.
 Up until this time, abortion has mostly been the purview of midwives and sellers of folk remedies, but doctors in the newly formed medical associations now feel they should control our business and have begun to spread the long suppressed truth that life begins at conception.
 Even worse, some do gooders, in the name of women's rights, claim it is abusive for husbands, lovers, pimps, etc. to make women abort babies against their will.
 Business has been very good, but I'm afraid there may be a downturn.

 MMolechson